awslabs/aws-lambda-rust-runtime/README.md

 ## Getting started

-The easiest way to start writing Lambda functions with Rust is by using Cargo Lambda.
-This Cargo subcommand provides several commands to help you in your journey with Rust on AWS Lambda.
+The easiest way to start writing Lambda functions with Rust is by using [Cargo Lambda](https://www.cargo-lambda.info/), a related project.
+Cargo Lambda is a Cargo plugin, or subcommand, that provides several commands to help you in your journey with Rust on AWS Lambda.

 The preferred way to install Cargo Lambda is by using a package manager.